agrasonal/Climate_Change_Data_Visualization/Part-1/Data_Viz_Evaluation_Framework.md

 <h2>**Conclusion**</h2>

 After analyzing the above five graphs, we can say that effectiveness of a chart depends on multiple parameters where each parameter plays its own role.
+And as mentioned earlier, since these parameters are quite subjective, low or high scores are acceptable depending on the intended audience and purpose.
 To sum up:

 * Visualizations should be customized to a specific audience and able to address their needs.
 This is a case where one size does not fit all.
 * Context plays a key role in better understanding and building trust, leading to an action.